SPEECH & DRAMA

 - Improve and harvest a love for reading as they are able to bring the characters and places in books to life in their minds (better than any film ever could!)

-As well as drama, mime, improving interview skills (depending on age of course) there is a great focus on performance and ability to interpret the written word in a way that is meaningful to the child.
+As well as drama, mime, developing interview skills there is a great focus on imagination, performance and ability to interpret the written word in a way that is meaningful to the child.

-Poetry, prose and storytelling are the main tools I use in which I help the children explore their voices and communication skills.
+Poetry, prose and storytelling are the main tools I use to help the children explore their voices and communication skills.

 How many are in a class?